-205-4 Density Criteria
+205-4 Density Offset Criteria

-To be considered by the Planning Board for a Special Use Permit the proposed Open Space Subdivision plan shall provide that a minimum of forty percent (40%) of the total parcel shall be set aside as open space and protected as such in perpetuity.
+These Regulations provide for the available open space offset as authorized under Article XV of the Zoning Ordinance.
+To be considered by the Planning Board for a Special Use Permit the proposed Conservation Subdivision plan shall provide that a minimum of forty percent (40%) of the total parcel shall be set aside as open space and protected as such in perpetuity.
+In no instance shall the Planning Board grant density offsets totaling in excess of twenty percent (20%) beyond the density established by the yield plan.